lmu-cmsi486-fall2020/assignments/full-db-sdk.md

 Your envisioned application may require more of these.
 Specify and implement whatever you feel is needed, again supplying a comment block that describes them completely: natural language statement, specifications of function parameters and return values, and a copy-pasteable example of the query (or queries), with specific values already provided.

-### “With the Right Leverage and the Proper _Application Proof-of-Concept_, the Door Will Lift Free” (Orlando Bloom as Will Turner, `1905` _Priates of the Caribbean: The Curse of the Black Pearl_ 2003)
+### “With the Right Leverage and the Proper _Application Proof-of-Concept_, the Door Will Lift Free” (Orlando Bloom as Will Turner, `1905` _Pirates of the Caribbean: The Curse of the Black Pearl_ 2003)
 Your DAL won’t run itself—it needs end-user programs to shine.
 Provide such programs to demonstrate a “proof-of-concept” for what your envisioned application can do with this DAL.
 This proof-of-concept can take any of these forms:
 * Command-line suite: Collection of programs that, together, show off the functions in your DAL
 * Integrated text-based program: A single executable program which can run all of these functions (e.g., via a menu/keyboard interface)